Sting takes bold gamble to save his 'Last Ship' musical

 "We are doing pretty well but not enough to be self-sustaining, so the producers said there is one solution - you have to go in the play," Sting told Reuters.

-Producer Jeffrey Seller said "The Last Ship" cost $15 million to stage.
+Producer Jeffrey Seller said "The Last Ship" cost $15 million (9.5 million pounds) to stage.
 According to recent figures, it is taking in only about $550,000 a week at the box office, compared with a potential $1.2 million if every seat was sold at full price.

-Seller said he hoped Sting's presence would "generate the next 50,000, theatergoers to get this fire going."
+Seller said he hoped Sting's presence would "generate the next 50,000, theatregoers to get this fire going."

 Sting appeared on Broadway in a 1989 production of "The Threepenny Opera," and has several movie credits to his name.
 He will take the part currently being played by his close friend, British actor Jimmy Nail.